 The TLHIGA's staff provides general coverage and operational information about the TLHIGA to Texas resident inquiries by telephone, e-mail, and mail.
-In 2022, the TLHIGA redesigned its website (www.txlifega.org) which provides visitors with a large amount of information, including the meeting schedules, frequently asked questions on TL-HIGA coverage, the Board of Directors roster, the summary of policyholder protections policy attachment, and specific insolvency-related notices.
+The TLHIGA's website (www.txlifega.org) provides visitors with a large amount of information, including the meeting schedules, frequently asked questions on TLHIGA coverage, the Board of Directors roster, the summary of policyholder protections policy attachment, and specific insolvency-related notices.

-During 2022, the TLHIGA received a total of 2,232 phone calls through its direct or toll-free phone numbers, logged 10,652 visitors to its website, and fielded 154 e-mail and mail requests for information.
+During 2023, the TLHIGA received a total of 2,251 phone calls through its direct or toll-free phone numbers, logged 9,416 visitors to its website, and fielded 119 e-mail and mail requests for information.

-2022 CONSUMER SERVICES
+2023 CONSUMER SERVICES